EvelynNutt-Muon/mutracker_test/README.md

 The installations that are used for the Mutracker code are not compatible with the MIPI_Camera drivers and the OpenCV drivers.
 To get the most out of one Raspberry Pi, please follow this tutorial so all the `mutracker_proto` code and the `mutracker_test` code will functional correctly.

+IMPORTANT NOTE ----> NEVER run `sudo apt-get upgrade` on your RPi!
+It will update all your drivers and prevent the Mutracker code from working.
+Since we're using older driver versions, it's okay to run `sudo apt-get update`, but never `upgrade` anything on your RPi.

 ## General Setup

 1. [Download Raspberry Pi Imager](https://www.raspberrypi.com/software/) to your PC and insert the SD card you'll use into your PC.